 In observing the preceding entry, it is imperative to note that the declaration on July 1 establishes a liability to the shareholders that is legally enforceable.
 Therefore, a liability is recorded on the books at the time of declaration.
 Recall (from earlier chapters) that the Dividends account will directly reduce retained earnings (it is not an expense in calculating income; it is a distribution of income)!
-When the previously declared dividends are paid, the appropriate entry would entail a debit to Dividends Payable and a credit to Cash.
+When the previously declared dividends are paid, the appropriate entry would require a debit to Dividends Payable and a credit to Cash.

 Some shareholders may sell their stock between the date of declaration and the date of payment.
 Who is to get the dividend?
 The former shareholder or the new shareholder?
 To resolve this question, the board will also set a “date of record;” the dividend will be paid to whomever the owner of record is on the date of record.
 In the preceding illustration, the date of record might have been set as August 1, for example.
 To further confuse matters, there may be a slight lag of just a few days between the time a share exchange occurs and the company records are updated.
 As a result, the date of record is usually slightly preceded by an ex-dividend date.

 The practical effect of the ex-dividend date is simple: if a shareholder on the date of declaration continues to hold the stock at least through the ex-dividend date, that shareholder will get the dividend.
 But, if the shareholder sells the stock before the ex-dividend date, the new shareholder can expect the dividend.
-In the illustrated timeline, if one were to own stock on the date of declaration, that person must hold the stock at least until the “green period” to be entitled to receive payment.
+In the illustrated time line, if one were to own stock on the date of declaration, that person must hold the stock at least until the “green period” to be entitled to receive payment.

 Recall that preferred dividends are expected to be paid before common dividends, and those dividends are usually a fixed amount (e.g., a percentage of the preferred’s par value).
 In addition, recall that cumulative preferred requires that unpaid dividends become “dividends in arrears.”
 Dividends in arrears must also be paid before any distributions to common can occur.
-Another illustration will likely provide the answer to questions about how these concepts are to be implemented.
+The following illustration will provide the answer to questions about how these concepts are to be implemented.

 To develop the illustration, begin by looking at the equity section of Embassy Corporation’s balance sheet.
 Note that this section of the balance sheet is quite extensive.
 A corporation’s stockholders’ equity (or related footnotes) should include rather detailed descriptions of the type of stock outstanding and its basic features.
 This will include mention of the number of shares authorized (permitted to be issued), issued (actually issued), and outstanding (issued minus any shares reacquired by the company).
 In addition, be aware of certain related terminology: legal capital is the total par value ($20,400,000 for Embassy), and total paid-in capital is the legal capital plus amounts paid in excess of par values ($56,400,000 for Embassy).